All Episodes

 And many of these patients end up staying in the hospital because of that.

-That's one of the things I wanted to ask you about.
+That's one thing I wanted to ask you about.

-I mean, Gaza is a uh a place that I focused on long before October 7th, the the Israeli-Palestinian conflict in in general.
+I mean, Gaza is a place that I focused on long before October 7th, the Israeli-Palestinian conflict in general.

-And we're talking here about just one death, you know, over that that can take place in somebody's life.
+And we're talking here about just one death, you know, over that could take place in somebody's life.

-The people in Gaza have been essentially surrounded by mass death and the risk of of death.
+The people in Gaza have been essentially surrounded by mass death and the risk of death.

-You hear bombs constantly and all sorts of military uh aircraft and devices uh constantly flying over over your head.
+You hear bombs constantly and all sorts of military aircraft and devices constantly flying over your head.

 Or is the devastation not just physical and medical and everything else, but also psychological and spiritual?

-And this is this is one thing where you know, like being with the Gazan people, everyone has a story.
+And this is one thing where, you know, like being with the Gazan people, everyone has a story.

 Everyone has lost someone.